SAP-samples/btp-secure-development/exercises/ex1/ex1.1/README.md

 ```
  *   This adds the 'assignedTo' column and assigns incidents to our test users.
- *   **Note:** Use the actual user IDs from your identity provider (IdP).
-For this workshop, we'll use their email addresses as a stand-in.

 ### 🪜 Step 3: Implement Service-Level Security

 - Copy the contents of [services.cds](./srv/services.cds) into your project’s **srv/services.cds** file.